CHAPTER 1

 Reentering the bedroom, she hunted for and engaged a light switch causing a dull illumination to confirm what she already had discovered in the bathroom—she was not in her own house.
 The mattress lay on the floor, no box springs.
 Above the bed hung two kitten posters.
 Piles of clothes were thrown everywhere.
 Maybe this was a kind of out-of-body experience?

 A wave of mental exhaustion hit.
 Her eyes ached.
 It was too much—too confusing.
-Treaz turned extinguished the light and crawled back in the bed, yanking the covers over her head.
+Treaz turned, extinguished the light, and crawled back into the bed, yanking the covers over her head.
 The sheets put off a funky odor.
 She liked clean sheets, not ones that hadn’t been laundered in a month.
 Can you smell in a dream?

 “No!”
 She told herself firmly.
 There must be a logical explanation.